ThisIsRuddy/polar-random/README.md

 Done in 0.64s.
 ```

-### Summarises the counts of all cached nodes - summaryOfNodes
+### totalNodeSummary - Summarises the counts of all cached nodes

 Example: